andreimaximov/uthread/README.md

 # README

 *uthread* is a lightweight fiber library I wrote just for fun.
-It is inspired by [Boost.fiber](https://github.com/boostorg/fiber) and [folly fibers](https://github.com/facebook/folly/tree/master/folly/fibers).
+It was inspired by [Boost.fiber](https://github.com/boostorg/fiber) and [folly fibers](https://github.com/facebook/folly/tree/master/folly/fibers) and can achieve **30 million task switches/second**.

 ## API